-Safir SDK Core supports both the Windows and Linux platforms on the x86 platform.
-It also supports Linux on 64 bit x86_64 platforms, but this has not been extensively tested.
-It should work well on 64 bit Windows platforms as well.
+Safir SDK Core supports both the Windows and Linux platforms on the x86 and x86_64 platforms.
+It also successufully builds and runs on ARM Linux, but we have not tested this extensively.

 Obviously it is possible to combine all these platforms into one system and use Safir SDK Core for communication (after all what use is a middleware if it isn't platform independent).